 The first thing that you need to create a light painting photograph is a camera with manual controls.
 It is essential to at least be able to adjust the shutter speed of your camera.
 Light painters create imagery on both digital and film cameras.
-The most common type of camera used in light painting is a digital camera for the simple fact that you can check your image instantly on location, instead of waiting to process the film.
-Olympus Cameras now have a feature called Live Composite that allows you to blend exposures in camera and create light painting in light environments that would be difficult if not impossible with other digital cameras.
+The most common type of camera used in light painting is a DSLR Camera for the simple fact that you can check your image instantly on location, instead of waiting to process the film.
+Olympus OM-D Cameras now have a feature called Live Composite that allows you to blend exposures in camera and create light painting in illuminated environments that would be difficult if not impossible with other digital cameras.
 Even the New Polaroid OneStep+ Cameras have long exposure capabilities so you can capture Light Paintings with them!

 Digital Light Wand